 - Environmental Protection Engineer at a State Agency

 - E nvironmental Scientist for a River Preservation Agency

 - Teacher Education Specialist at a Natural History Museum

 Other sources of information:

-United States Bureau of Labor Statistics explains some environmental career tracks in detail, gives employment outlook for the careers and average wages.
-Job boards (worth browsing occasionally, even when you are just starting your studies)
+United States Bureau of Labor Statistics - Explains some environmental career tracks in detail, gives employment outlook for the careers and average wages, and provides job boards (worth browsing occasionally, even when you are just starting your studies).

-- http://wfsc.tamu.edu/jobboard/ many student opportunities, incl. sponsored graduate study in wildlife and fisheries
+- http://wfsc.tamu.edu/jobboard/ - Many different student opportunities (includes sponsored graduate study in wildlife and fisheries).

 - EMU GREEN - Get active on campus and meet like-minded people.

 - Student Conservation Association - Many internship opportunities relevant to your studies and career.